teamVCH/sway/README.md

 * [x] The user can:
      * [x] Play the composition
      * [ ] Scrub the composition - Move the player cursor to a specific point to listen (optional)
-     * [ ] Like the composition
+     * [x] Like the composition
      * [ ] Comment on the composition

 ### Record New Composition/Collaborate on Existing Composition
 * [x] **Save as Draft** - The user can save recorded audio as a Draft
 * [x] **Load from Draft** - The user can load an existing composition from their own profile or their drafts to create a new composition.
-* [ x **Record Options** - The user can select a backing track as a simple audio template, which is meant as a guide to get started.
+* [x] **Record Options** - The user can select a backing track as a simple audio template, which is meant as a guide to get started.
 It will not be mixed into the final audio. (optional)

 ### General